electionmecca/oddschecker/README.md

 This is a scraper that runs on [Morph](https://morph.io).
 To get started [see the documentation](https://morph.io/documentation)

-The mods are thanks to psychemedia, who posted an accompanying [GitHubGist](https://gist.github.com/psychemedia/11b1b8d15663a303f975).
+The mods are thanks to [psychemedia](https://gist.github.com/psychemedia), who posted this accompanying [GitHubGist](https://gist.github.com/psychemedia/11b1b8d15663a303f975).